 by Kat Yorks, Summer School Programs director

-Lakeside Summer School Programs registration for Lakeside students and children of alumni opens Monday, Feb.
-3 at 8 a.m..
-Spots for the most popular courses tend to fill up quickly, so check out this year’s offerings – both new courses and returning favorites – at lakesideschool.org/summer, and mark your calendars for Feb.3!
+Mark your calendars for the opening day of registration for Lakeside Summer School Programs.
+Registration for Lakeside students and children of Lakeside alumni opens at 8 a.m., Monday, Feb.
+22. Spots for the most popular courses tend to fill up quickly, so check out our new and returning offerings at lakesideschool.org/summer.

-The high school academic program has a wide range of for-credit and skill-building classes.
-Many Upper School students take summer school courses to advance more quickly in a subject area, balance a busy school year schedule, or simply focus intensively on one subject at a time.
-Summer 2020 for-credit offerings include Spanish III: GSL in Colombia; Biology; Algebra II; Precalculus; Digital Music Production; United States History; World History I: The Human Web; Computer Science 1, 2, and 3; English 10; and Lakeside Summer Research Institute.
-Skill-building courses include 9th/10th Grade Writing, The College Application Essay, ACT/SAT Prep, and Service Learning Experience.
-See the high school summer course page for a complete list of offerings and dates.
+Our high school academic program has a wide range of for-credit and skill-building classes.
+Many Lakeside Upper School students take summer courses to advance more quickly in a subject area, balance a busy school-year schedule, or focus intensively on one subject at a time.

-We also offer a variety of weeklong middle school athletics camps, led by Lakeside varsity coaches!
+We also plan to offer a variety of weeklong middle school athletics camps, led by our amazing varsity Lakeside coaches!

-Financial aid is available for all camps and summer courses.
-For questions about aid, registration, or anything else, email us at email@example.com or call 206-440-2700.
+For questions about financial aid (available for all camps and summer courses), registration, or anything else, email us at email@example.com.

 Kat Yorks is director of Summer School Programs.
-You can reach her at firstname.lastname@example.org or call 206-440-2701.
+You can reach her at firstname.lastname@example.org .